GingerGigiCat/SlackDiscordLink/README.md

 Well suffer no longer.

-This is very much in development, so not everything works and it's not being hosted yet so it'll only be running when I'm running it for now.
+This is in development, so not everything works but it is being hosted on nest.

 It was able to access any channel, but I had to restrict it due to issues with moderating it.
 I would like to add full moderation support and slack account linking in the future, but right now it has to be restricted.